cincibrainlab/signalflow-stacks/README.md

 - Wavelet Toolbox
 - Curve Fitting Toolbox

+* RStudio with R 4.3.1
+* Python (including Juypter Lab and Ananconda)

-* local use is added to the SUDO group.
+* local user is added to the SUDO group.
 If container is modified, you can persist changes by using `docker commit` and using the saved image on subsequent `docker run` or `docker-compose` commands.

 ## MATLAB Student Licenses